 Though randomized controlled trials are the gold standard in medical studies, in the case of Tamiflu, many of the studies were not well-designed.
 For instance, some of the placebos included ingredients known to cause stomach upset, so in comparison, the GI symptoms occurring in the Tamiflu branches of the trial were obscured.

 Documentation of complications and adverse events was often passive or selective.
-One very crucial measurement, the complication of pneumonia, was most often assessed based only on the patient’s own self-reporting.
+One very crucial measurement, the complication of pneumonia, was most often assessed based only on the patient’s self-reporting.

 Imagine that in a medical study, rather than reviewing the medical records or the chest x-rays to see which patients had pneumonia, you just asked the patients themselves.
 Once these details came to light, it was clear that many Tamiflu studies were biased and unreliable.

 Most importantly, until Cochrane got involved and insisted on getting their hands on the data, these details about the studies’ findings and shortcomings had been hidden from public view.
-The benefits of Tamiflu had been overstated and the harms hidden.
+The benefits of Tamiflu had been overstated and the harms were hidden.
 It took years to figure this out.